Not-Elias/stakingWalkthrough/README.md

 2. **Deposit contract**: Public information about your validator and can also be recreated from your mnemonic recovery phrase.

 After completing the previous steps, the next task is to deposit the 32 Holesky ETH in the launchpad (https://holesky.launchpad.ethereum.org/en/).
 However, before proceeding, we need to transfer our deposit_data-x.json file located in the validator_keys directory.
 Here are the options available:
-1. If you're using your own hardware, no additional action is required.
+1. If you are using your own hardware, no additional action is required.
-2. If you're using a VPS:
+2. If you are using a VPS:

    2.1.
 Windows connecting to VPS: Use WinSCP, known for its secure and user-friendly interface.
 Avoid using Filezilla due to concerns about potential malware.